vnks18/capstone/README.md

 # Application to predict Genre or Artist of an Audio file

-In order to run this application, you should install below packages in your system.
+Following packages should be installed in the local system to run this application.

 - Python 3.6 or above
 - install pyaudiodub